nmathew98/serve/README.md

 ## About

 A lightweight starting point for API applications.

 It uses SWC under the hood for super fast build, run, and test times.

+## Features

+- Minified builds for fast build, run and test times ✅
+- Auto loaded entities and adapters ✅
+- Auto imported composables for better code reuse ✅
+- Auto generated types for composables ✅
+- Quick test times ✅
+- GraphQL set up and ready to go with support for subscriptions using WebSockets ✅
+- Static file serving routes already set up ✅
+- Sensible security headers set by default ✅
+- Lightweight and easy to extend ✅

 ## Background information

+### Introduction

-The whole idea is around a standard design pattern and a standard directory structure.
+The whole idea is around a standard design pattern and directory structure.

+It is modelled around the hexagonal architecture.

 The standard directory structure is as follows: